darrenjaworski/multiplayer-chess/PROJECT_PLAN.md

     - undo last move
       - ✅ undo when not your turn
       - 5 second timer to undo your move and before other player
+      - when capture is undone on board, remove from captured pieces
     - reset game
     - ✅ show player in check
     - ✅ show player's turn